Ellen G. White: Marriage and family

-Sometime in 1845 Ellen Harmon came in contact with her future husband James Springer White, a Millerite who became convinced that her visions were genuine.
-During the winter of 1845, the two visited Millerite believers in Maine, including an eventful stop in Atkinson for a farmhouse meeting led by Israel Dammon.
+In February 1845, Ellen Harmon came in contact with her future husband James Springer White, a Millerite who became convinced that her visions were genuine.
+During the winter of 1845, the two, accompanied by a female chaperone, visited Millerite believers in Maine, including an eventful stop in Atkinson for a farmhouse meeting led by Israel Dammon.
 A year later James proposed and they were married by a justice of the peace in Portland, Maine, on August 30, 1846.
 James later wrote:

 We were married August 30, 1846, and from that hour to the present she has been my crown of rejoicing ...
 It has been in the good providence of God that both of us had enjoyed a deep experience in the Advent movement ...
 This experience was now needed as we should join our forces and, united, labor extensively from the Atlantic Ocean to the Pacific ...

 The Whites had four sons: Henry Nichols, James Edson (known as Edson), William Clarence (known as Willie or W. C.), and John Herbert.
 Only Edson and William lived to adulthood.
 John Herbert died of erysipelas at the age of two months, and Henry died of pneumonia at the age of 16 [White Estate Biography] in 1863.

 Final years and death

 White spent the final years of her life in Elmshaven, her home in Saint Helena, California after the death of her husband James White in 1881.
 During her final years she traveled less frequently as she concentrated upon writing her last works for the church.
 She died on July 16, 1915, at her home in Elmshaven, which is now an Adventist Historical Site.
-After three funerals, she was buried with her husband James White in Oak Hill Cemetery, Battle Creek, Michigan.
+After three funerals, she was buried alongside her husband James White in Oak Hill Cemetery, Battle Creek, Michigan.